 Verse 5: "So Jesus came out, wearing the crown of thorns and the purple robe.
 Pilate said to them, "Behold the man!"

-This was the garb of a mock king.
-In saying "Behold the man" Pilate's intent was more of ridicule and pity than honor.
+In saying, "Behold the man," Pilate's intent was more of ridicule and pity than honor.

 Verse 6: "When the chief priests and the officers saw him, they cried out, "Crucify him, crucify him!"
 Pilate said to them, "Take him yourselves and crucify him, for I find no guilt in him."

 The Chief Priests and officers could produce no legal reason for having Jesus put to death; instead, His innocence had been established.

 Nevertheless, they yell, "CRUCIFY HIM!
 CRUCIFY HIM!"

 Pilate, knowing that Jesus was innocent, said You crucify him and let the blood be on your hands, for I find no fault in him.

 Verse 7: "The Jews answered him, "We have a law, and according to that law he ought to die because he has made himself the Son of God."

 The charge was that Jesus claimed to be the Son of God.
 All their efforts to have Him crucified for being a troublemaker had failed.

 If Pilate had any doubts before, he certainly knew now, that there were no legal charges against Jesus.
 There was no reason to charge Him with anything.